 Definition of Equity & Credit Research

-To understand the differences between equity research and credit research, let us first understand both the concepts.
+To understand the differences between equity and credit research, let us first understand both concepts.

 Credit research is the study of a company’s financial position.
-It also involves analyzing the company’s financial statements, but the focus is on its capital structure and how capable is it in managing its finances.
-The objective behind conducting credit research is to find out if the company will sustain long with its current equity and debt structure and will it be able to make payments to the debt it has taken.
+It also involves analyzing the company’s financial statements, but the focus is on its capital structure and its ability to manage its finances.
+The objective of conducting credit research is to determine if the company will sustain itself long with its current equity and debt structure and whether it will be able to make payments to the debt it has taken.

-Equity analysts and credit analyst work for their clients (i.e., investors) and all their research work is targeted to satisfy their needs and requirements.
+Equity analysts and credit analysts work for their clients (i.e., investors), and all their research work is targeted to satisfy their needs and requirements.
 Equity investors are people who invest in stocks.
 In other words, equity investors are owners of the company.
-Whereas, debt (or credit) investors are people who lend money to the companies in the form of debt in order to receive some interest rate.
+Whereas debt (or credit) investors are people who lend money to the companies in the form of debt in order to receive some interest rate.
 In other words, debt investors are lenders for the company.